wol-e/docker/README.md

 # Docker templates

-Some templates for running things which I use frequently with docker.
+Some templates for running things with docker.